MichaelCurrin/auto-commit-msg/docs/development/advanced/file-changes.md

 ## Git CLI

 See `DESCRIPTION` enum in the [constants.ts][] module.
-This is a description of _how_ a file changed - it will sometimes be used in generated description as the [Conventional Commits][] doc.
+This is a description of _how_ a file changed - it will sometimes be used in a generated description as the [Conventional Commits][] doc.

-This enum is a mapping of single characters keys and the verb, such as `M` for `modified`.
+This enum is a mapping of single-character keys and the verb, such as `M` for `modified`.

 When running either subcommand, you might get the short or long form of a change.